Pontifical Biblical Institute

-The Pontifical Biblical Institute (also known as Biblicum) is a research and postgraduate teaching institution specialised in biblical and ancient Near Eastern studies.
-It is an institution of the Holy See entrusted to the Society of Jesus.
+The Pontifical Biblical Institute (also known as Biblicum) is a research and postgraduate teaching institution specialised in biblical and ancient Near Eastern studies located in Rome.
+Founded in 1909 by Pope Pius X, it is an institution of the Holy See entrusted to the Society of Jesus (Jesuits).
+Since 1927, the Institute has had a branch in the city of Jerusalem.

+Along with the Pontifical Oriental Institute, the Pontifical Biblical Institute was incorporated into the Pontifical Gregorian University under a single rector when the new statutes of the Gregorian took effect on 19 May 2024.

 History

-The Pontifical Biblical Institute was founded by Pope Pius X in the apostolic letter Vinea Electa in 1909 as a centre of advanced studies in Holy Scripture.
-At first, the institute prepared students for exams at the Pontifical Biblical Commission.
+The Pontifical Biblical Institute, along with the Pontifical Biblical Institute Library, was founded by Pope Pius X in the apostolic letter Vinea Electa in 1909 as a centre of advanced studies in Holy Scripture.
+At first, the Institute prepared students for exams at the Pontifical Biblical Commission.
 In 1916, it was licensed by Pope Benedict XV to grant academic degrees in the name of the commission.
 In 1928, it was licensed by Pope Pius XI to grant doctorates in affiliation with the Pontifical Gregorian University, independently of the commission.
-In 1927, a branch was opened in Jerusalem by Alexis Mallon.
-In 1932, the Oriental Faculty was founded.